brglng/vim-im-select/README.md

 (specifically for English characters) in the command-line mode, as opposed to the main text.
 The default value is 1.

+### `g:im_select_keep_default_im`

+Set this variable to 1 if you want to keep the default IM unchanged when entering insert mode.
+The default value is 0.

 <!-- vim: cc=79
 -->